Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Demystifying the power of pseudo-labeling

-For every $n \in \{ 4000, 8000, 16000, 32000, 64000 \}$, we run the experiment 100 times independently. \Cref{fig-krr} shows the performances of three model selection approaches: pseudo-labeling (red crosses), the oracle method (cyan triangles) and the na\"{i}ve method (blue circles).
+For every $n \in \{ 2000, 4000, 8000, 16000, 32000 \}$, we conduct 100 independent runs of the experiment. \Cref{fig-krr} shows the performances of three model selection approaches: pseudo-labeling (red crosses), the oracle method (cyan triangles) and the na\"{i}ve method (blue circles).
 The $x$- and $y$-coordinates of each point are the sample size $n$ and the average of estimated excess risks over 100 independent runs, respectively.
 Since the points of each method are lined up on the log-log scale, the excess risk decays like $O( n^{-\alpha} )$ for some $\alpha > 0$.
-Linear regression yields the solid lines in \Cref{fig-krr} and estimates the exponents $\alpha_{\mathrm{PL}}$ (pseudo-labeling), $\alpha_{\mathrm{oracle}}$ and $\alpha_{\text{na\"{i}ve}}$ as $0.516$, $ 0.511$ and $0.457$, respectively.
-We use cluster bootstrap \citep{CGM08} to quantify the uncertainties, by resampling the $100$ data points corresponding to each $n$ for $10000$ times, independently of each other.
-The $95\%$ confidence intervals on $\alpha_{\mathrm{PL}} - \alpha_{\text{oracle}}$ and $\alpha_{\mathrm{PL}} - \alpha_{\text{na\"{i}ve}}$ are $[-0.024, 0.031]$ and $[ 0.024 , 0.094 ]$, respectively.
+Linear regression yields the solid lines in \Cref{fig-krr} and estimates the $\alpha$'s for the pseudo-labeling, oracle, and na\"{i}ve methods as $0.587~(0.029)$, $ 0.565~(0.034)$ and $0.478~(0.030)$, respectively.
+The numbers in the parentheses are standard errors estimated by cluster bootstrap \citep{CGM08}, which resamples the $100$ data points corresponding to each $n$ for $10000$ times.
 Our proposed method does not differ significantly from the oracle one in terms of the error exponent.
-It is significantly better than the na\"{i}ve method.
-Indeed, the source data does not have a good coverage of the test cases.
+It is significantly better than the na\"{i}ve method, as the source data does not have a good coverage of the test cases.
 In addition, we also plot the linear fits of 100 bootstrap replicates to illustrate the stability, resulting in the thin shaded areas around the solid lines in \Cref{fig-krr}.

-\section{Proofs of \Cref{thm-excess-risk,thm-oracle}}
+\section{Proofs of \Cref{thm-excess-risk-0,thm-oracle}}